dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

-- Stripping attack: A stripping attack refers to a case where an adversary takes a message and hybrid signature pair and attempts to submit (a potential modification of) the pair to a component algorithm verifier, meanign that the security is based only on the remaining component scheme but not on all component schemes anymore.
-A common example of a stripping attack includes a message and hybrid signature, comprised of concatenated post-quantum and traditional signatures, where a quantum adversary simply removes the post-quantum component signature and submits the (changed) message and traditional (forged) component signature to a traditional verifier.
+- Stripping attack: A stripping attack refers to a case where an adversary takes a message and hybrid signature pair and attempts to submit (a potential modification of) the pair to a component algorithm verifier, meaning that the security is based only on the remaining component scheme.
+  A common example of a stripping attack includes a message and hybrid signature, comprised of concatenated post-quantum and traditional signatures, where a quantum adversary simply removes the post-quantum component signature and submits the (potentially changed) message and traditional component signature to a traditional verifier.
+This could include an authentic traditional certificate authority signature on a certificate that was originaly hybrid-signed.
+An attribute of this is that the an honest signer would attest to generating the signature.
 Stripping attacks should not be confused with component message forgery attacks.

 - Component message forgery attacks: A forgery attack refers to a case where an adversary attempts to forge a (non-hybrid) signature on a message using